 What does it take to be a great rainmaker, able to generate millions of dollars in business -- each year, reliably?
 What’s actually involved in the rainmaking sausage?
 As with every great accomplishment, there’s much more than you can see.

-The Winter Olympic broadcasts featured background stories about how athletes became among the best in the world at their sport.
+Olympic broadcasts always feature background stories about how athletes became among the best in the world at their sport.
 Before those stories, those of us who don’t ski, skate, slide, or curl knew little about the details of being able to, for example, slide a polished stone to a precise destination more than 100 icy feet away.

 Many lawyers, observing their rainmaker peers, likewise see only the most visible things they do versus the many skills they must master and deploy consistently.
 I guess it’s similar to the limited perception that green lawyers have about first-chair trial lawyers.